-\$ in millions Septemb As of er 2017
+\$ in millions As of September 2018

-Securitization positions \$ 17,525
+Securitization positions \$ 12,131

-Other specific risk positions 17,638
+Other specific risk positions 15,015

-Total Specific Risk RWAs \$ 35,163
+Total Specific Risk RWAs \$ 27,146

 Securitization Positions.
 The "Securitization Framework" section of the rules is used to calculate the RWAs for any covered position that has been identified as a securitization or resecuritization (for detailed descriptions of the regulatory definition of a securitization and of the hierarchy of approaches used within the Securitization Framework to calculate regulatory capital requirements, see "Securitizations in the Banking Book").
 Products covered by the regulatory definition of a securitization include mortgage-backed securities (MBS) and other asset-backed securities (ABS), derivatives referencing MBS or ABS, or derivatives referencing indices of MBS or ABS, which are held in inventory.
 The population includes positions purchased in the secondary market, as well as retained interests in securitization structures we sponsor.
 Consistent with the rules, this notably excludes mortgage-backed passthrough securities guaranteed by government-sponsored entities (for example, Federal National Mortgage Association).